 Easily add or remove staff from your plan

-How many staff do you need to train?
+How many direct care staff do you need to train each month?